Buttigieg playing catchup in reaching Nevada voters of color

 In Nevada, Buttigieg’s campaign notes people of color make up a majority of its 55-person paid team.
 His campaign said it now has organizers hosting house parties in Spanish and canvassing heavily Spanish-speaking neighborhoods.

-Buttigieg this week started running radio and online ads in Nevada featuring him speaking in Spanish and released a Latino economic empowerment plan that aims to tackle issues such as safe drinking water, predatory lending, affordable housing and immigration.
-The plan also calls for expanding the representation of Latinos in the national parks and supports the establishment of a national museum of the American Latino.
+Buttigieg this week started running radio and online ads in Nevada featuring him speaking in Spanish and released a Latino economic empowerment plan.

-“We’re aiming for a broad-based coalition,” Buttigieg senior campaign adviser Jess O’Connell said.
-“We are absolutely, obviously doing more work in communities of color and leaning in there.”

-In his efforts to reach out to Nevada’s Latino community, Buttigieg risks being outshone by Sanders this weekend.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.